10Kft/10kft-api/README.md

-# 10,000ft API (Pro and Enterprise only)
+# 10,000ft API (Pro, Enterprise and Business plans)

 The 10,000ft API provides programmatic access to projects, users and time entries in your account, commonly referred to as _resources_ in the rest of this API documentation.
 The API implements a standard HTTP REST pattern and allows callers with appropriate authentication and authorization to programmatically create, read, update and delete these resources.

-API access is available only on Pro and Enterprise plans of 10000ft.
+API access is available on Pro, Enterprise and Business plans of 10000ft.
+As of June 2019, all new plans purchased are Business, and include API access.
+For customers prior to this date, API access is based on your current plan.

 # Overview